New Starbucks CEO plans to work in stores monthly

-Starbucks’ new CEO Laxman Narasimhan says he plans to work a half-day shift once a month in one of the company’s stores in an effort to stay close to the company’s culture and customers.
+Starbucks’ new CEO Laxman Narasimhan says he plans to work a half-day shift once a month in one of the company’s stores in an effort to stay close to its culture and customers.

 Narasimhan, who took the reins as CEO earlier this week, said in a letter to Starbucks’ employees Thursday that he also expects the company’s leadership team to be connected and engaged in stores.

+“I felt it was very important to start as a barista.
+I wanted to really understand what they do and how they do it,” Narasimhan said in comments emailed to The Associated Press.
+“I’ve loved and learned so much about the retail experience from working in our stores, and can now make an excellent French press if I do say so myself.”

-In comments emailed to The Associated Press, Narasimhan said his first priority is addressing some of the company’s limits.
-A reinvention plan announced last fall is helping make stores more efficient and retain employees thanks to better pay and benefits, he said.
+Narasimhan said his first priority is addressing some of the company’s limitations.
+A reinvention plan announced last fall is updating equipment and layouts to make stores more efficient and increasing employee retention with better pay and benefits, he said.
+The average U.S. Starbucks worker now makes $17.50 per hour.

 Narasimhan said he would like to see Starbucks evolve into a more global company, be less wasteful and move with greater speed.